xthydra/GP_Terrain_Editor/README.md

 4) it can generate blendmaps and normalmaps based on the heightfield and save it in PNG image format

-5) it can save the terrains in a binary file
+5) it can save terrains in binary files

 6) it can edit the terrains vertices